Rival Schools: United by Fate: Reception

+Sequels

 Nekketsu Seisyun Nikki 2

-In Japan, Capcom released a PlayStation-exclusive update to the original Rival Schools titled Shiritsu Justice Gakuen: Nekketsu Seisyun Nikki 2 (私立ジャスティス学園 熱血青春日記2).
+Capcom released a PlayStation-exclusive sequel in Japan titled Shiritsu Justice Gakuen: Nekketsu Seisyun Nikki 2 (私立ジャスティス学園 熱血青春日記2).
 The game featured two additional characters, Ran Hibiki, Taiyo High School's newspaper club photographer, and Nagare Namikawa, a swimmer who studies at Gorin High School, as well as a new version of the Nekketsu Seisyun Nikki school sim mode, which features additional minigames and further plot developments over the original Japanese version of Shiritsu Justice Gakuen.
+This version too was later released on the PlayStation Network in Japan, in 2015.

 On release, Famitsu magazine scored Nekketsu Seisyun Nikki 2 a 30 out of 40.

 Project Justice

-A sequel, Project Justice (Moero!
+Project Justice (Moero!
 Justice Gakuen in Japan), was released in 2000 in Japan and 2001 in the United States and Europe for arcades and the Dreamcast.
 In comparison to Rival Schools, Project Justice featured teams of 3, adding three-person team-up attacks and the ability to interrupt and stop 2-person team-ups.
 Like the previous game, Project Justice included a character-creation mode that came in the form of a virtual board game.
 This creation mode also was never released outside Japan due to localization issues.

-Street Fighter series
+Since at least 2013, director Hideaki Itsuno has expressed an interest in continuing the Rival Schools series by developing a third installment.
+On August 31, 2024, Itsuno announced that he is leaving Capcom, meaning that a new Rival Schools is likely not going to happen.